 “California Burning addresses an issue that affects everyone living in California, as evidenced by the many fires across the state right now,” says Joe Barr, Capital Public Radio’s Director of News and Information.
 “We’re proud to present this kind of in-depth, multimedia storytelling.”

-The California Burning website features additional stories and rich visual content, including photos, interactive graphics, videos and more at capradio.org/californiaburning.
+The California Burning website features additional stories and rich visual content, including photos, interactive graphics, videos and more at capradio.org/californiaburning and is optimized by the best seo company so it get the best search results in this subject.
 Tune in to Morning Edition, Insight and All Things Considered on CapRadio News September 29 – October 3 for a full week of California Burning stories and discussion about the state’s wildlife future.